Chapbook: Content

-Nevertheless, the numbers printed are astonishing.
-In the 1660s as many as 400,000 almanacs were printed annually, enough for one family in three in England.
+Chapbooks were used for reading to family groups or groups in alehouses.
+They contributed to the development of literacy, and there is evidence of their use by autodidacts.
+In the 1660s, as many as 400,000 almanacs were printed annually, enough for one family in three in England.
 One 17th-century publisher of chapbooks in London stocked one book for every 15 families in the country.
 In the 1520s the Oxford bookseller John Dorne noted in his day-book selling up to 190 ballads a day at a halfpenny each.
 The probate inventory of the stock of Charles Tias, of The sign of the Three Bibles on London Bridge, in 1664 included books and printed sheets to make approximately 90,000 chapbooks (including 400 reams of paper) and 37,500 ballad sheets.
-Tias was not regarded as an outstanding figure in the trade.
+This was not regarded as an outstanding figure in the trade.
 The inventory of Josiah Blare, of The Sign of the Looking Glass on London Bridge, in 1707 listed 31,000 books, plus 257 reams of printed sheets.
-A conservative estimate of their sales in Scotland alone in the second half of the 18th century was over 200,000 per year.
+A conservative estimate of sales in Scotland alone in the second half of the 18th century was over 200,000 per year.

-These printers provided chapbooks to chapmen on credit, who carried them around the country, selling from door to door, at markets and fairs, and returning to pay for the stock they sold.
+Printers provided chapbooks on credit to chapmen, who sold them both from door to door and at markets and fairs, then paying for the stock they sold.
 This facilitated wide distribution and large sales with minimum outlay, and also provided the printers with feedback about what titles were most popular.
 Popular works were reprinted, pirated, edited, and produced in different editions.
-Francis Kirkman, whose eye was always on the market, wrote two sequels to the popular Don Bellianus of Greece, first printed in 1598.

-Publishers also issued catalogues, and chapbooks are found in the libraries of provincial yeomen and gentlemen.
+Publishers also issued catalogues, and chapbooks are found in the libraries of provincial yeomen and gentry.
 John Whiting, a Quaker yeoman imprisoned at Ilchester, Somerset, in the 1680s had books sent by carrier from London, and left for him at an inn.

-Pepys had a collection of ballads bound into volumes, under the following classifications, into which could fit the subject matter of most chapbooks:
+Samuel Pepys had a collection of ballads bound into volumes, under the following classifications, into which could fit the subject matter of most chapbooks: